 Criminal Justice Work

 Crime exists all over the world and knows no borders.
-From terrorism to organised crime to illegally downloaded content, crime is omnipresent and international.
-And to keep up, law enforcement needs to look across national borders as well.
+From organised crime to terrorism to illegally downloaded content, crime is omnipresent and international.
+And to keep up, law enforcement and crime prevention agencies need to look across national borders.

 Useful to know